 - The Homelessness Prevention and Advice Team will interview you by appointment and can provide a service tailored to your needs.
 You will have a Housing Options Assessment following which we will determine what duties if any will be owed to you under homelessness legislation.

 - You can also access online housing advice and obtain an action plan if you are homeless or threatened with homelessness by completing part one of the online application process for the Housing Register.

 What happens once I contact the Housing Options Team?

 You may be asked to attend a housing options interview or for a homeless application to be taken so we can find out more about your situation.
 You will be asked to provide the following documents to confirm your situation to your interview

-proof of where you and all the people in your application have lived for each of the last five years, including: tenancy agreements, rent books or receipts for rent, postmarked letters, bills, bank statements, driving licences, and medical cards
+- proof of where you and all the people in your application have lived for each of the last five years, including: tenancy agreements, rent books or receipts for rent, postmarked letters, bills, bank statements, driving licenses, and medical cards